Real estate investors like everyone else sometimes wonder if what they do adds up to making a difference. To themselves or to anyone else.

 A Calling for you?

-Pursued with vigor the impacts of contributing to affordable housing will prove tangible, observable, and a model for others.
+Pursued with vigor the impacts of contributing to affordable housing will prove tangible, observable, and be a model for others.
 Such activity is socially beneficial (and perhaps a bit redemptive).
-And, for some, active participation in addressing the need for affordable will constitute opportunity to transform what we already enjoy doing into a Calling of real consequence.
+And, for some, active participation in addressing the need for affordable housing will constitute opportunity to transform what we already enjoy doing into a Calling of real consequence.